20+ Expert Tips For Visiting Rome

 • Porchetta: slow roasted pork, often served in a sandwich

-Book your evening meal a few days in advance if you want something scumptious and authentic.
+Be like a Roman and book your evening meal a few days in advance if you want something scrumptious and authentic.
 You can make online reservations on Open Table and The Fork.
-Remember, in Rome, dinner is rather late, often at 8:30 to 9:00 pm.

 view from the Palazzo Manfredi